 This condition involves a type of inflammation in the nose which happens when the immune system overreacts to allergens in the air (talk about being overly sensitive).

-Amy, a 23-year-old female asked a question on DxD's question and answer platform.
+A 23-year-old lady asked a question on DxD's question and answer platform.
 She wanted to find out if using a nasal spray over a long period of time will result in negative side effects.

 Dr Seah Heap Yong, an experienced general practitioner shared his advice.
 Here’s what he had to say.

 Nasal steroid sprays are commonly used to treat allergic rhinitis

 There are many ways to treat allergic rhinitis.
 From Amy's description, Dr Seah infered that she was prescribed with a nasal steroid spray.

 They are commonly prescribed by doctors to treat allergic rhinitis.

 Dr Seah persuades us to not be be alarmed by the word steroid.
 According to him, nasal steroid sprays are largely safe when administered as instructed.

 The spray helps to reduce swelling and mucus in the nasal passageway.
 This eases symptoms such as runny nose, congestion, sneezing, itching, and so on.

 And no, you won't get addicted to nasal steroids since they’re safe for long-term administration.